brson/toolchain-horizons/blogpost.md

-What I found was in hindsight not surprising, but at the time was kinda revelatory, even though I have gone through the process numerous times.
+What I found was in hindsight not surprising, but at the time was kinda revelatory, even though I have gone through the process numerous times:

+> If you use any Rust dependencies, even as dev-dependencies, you are committing to supporting only 2 years of Rust toolchains.

+You will likely be chasing toolchain upgrades to stay in that 2 year window.

 I eventually settled on the minimum supported version being [Rust 1.63].
+This appears to be something like the median consensus of the crate ecosystem, and pushing past that requires increasing effort.

 todo